 The height of the helipad (134’ above grade).

-The aircraft DNL generated by MMC’s helipad is 65 at the foot of the building on which the helipad sits.
-Because sound dissipates as distance increases, the DNL is 61.7 at two hundred (200) feet from the foot of the building.
+The typical aircraft DNL generated by MMC’s helipad is 65 at the foot of the East Tower, on which the helipad sits.
+Because sound dissipates as distance increases, the modeled DNL is 61.7 at two hundred (200) feet from the foot of the building.

 Sound Measurement Locations